General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 Students who seek to deviate from the combinations identified here must submit a petition to the master of the Physical Sciences Collegiate Division.
 Email the completed petition to the College Academic Advising office at collegeadvising@uchicago.edu, addressed to Stuart Kurtz, PSCD Master.

-The PHSC courses in the Physics category are PHSC 11100-11200 Modern Physics I-II, PHSC 11400-11500 Life in the Universe I-II, PHSC 11600-11700 Physics for Future Presidents I-II, and PHSC 11800 Physics and Contemporary Architecture.
+The PHSC courses in the Physics category are PHSC 11600-11700 Physics for Future Presidents I-II and PHSC 11800 Physics and Contemporary Architecture.
 The approved sequences among these courses are listed below.
 Other sequences are not permitted.
+PHSC 11100-11200 Modern Physics I-II and PHSC 11400-11500 Life in the Universe I-II are no longer being offered and are included in the table strictly as a reference point for students who may have already taken one of the courses.

 PHSC 11100-PHSC 11200